2001yasmin/2001yasmin/README.md

 - 👋 Hi, I’m @2001yasmin abdelaal
 - 👀 I’m interested in programming and design
 - 🌱 I’m currently learning computer engineering..
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me jasmineabdelal691@gmail.com

 <!---